Pratyush038/FoodBridge-AI/README.md

 # FoodBridge AI

-An AI-powered platform connecting food donors with NGOs and shelters to reduce waste and fight hunger.
+FoodBridge AI is an intelligent platform that connects surplus food providers, such as restaurants, grocers, and event organisers, with verified recipients through a network of NGOs, shelters, and community kitchens.
+Powered by automation and smart logistics, it ensures timely, efficient, and equitable food distribution, reducing waste and fighting hunger at scale.

 ## Features